leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 {{#example_out Examples/MonadTransformers/Do.lean AllLessThanForMRun}}
 ```

-An example `ForM` instance that works only in a particular monad one that loops over the lines read from an IO stream, such as standard input:
+An example `ForM` instance that works only in a particular monad is one that loops over the lines read from an IO stream, such as standard input:
 ```lean
 {{#include ../../../examples/formio/ForMIO.lean:LinesOf}}
 ```